Calculating the Need for Energy Storage

 Urgency of the Need

-This is vitally important because if the requirement is underestimated, insufficient political, financial and operational investment will be put into it.
+This is vitally important because if countries underestimate the requirement, insufficient political, financial and operational investment will be made.
 Large volumes of storage will require a massive roll-out of new plants, however large these plants are.
-Lead times for financing, building and commissioning large-scale long-duration storage are long, so work needs to be started soon if this roll-out will be sufficient to achieve 2050 emissions targets.
+Lead times for financing, building and commissioning large-scale long-duration storage are long, so work must begin soon for the roll-out to achieve 2050 targets.

-There are two factors to be calculated: power (GW = Gigawatts) and energy (GWh = Gigawatt hours).
-It is easiest and clearest to calculate them separately.
-They must be calculated for the longest low-generation period forecastable – i.e. the kalte Dunkelflaute, which is a regular weather pattern (every 2 or 3 years) in which a high pressure system stations itself over most of Western Europe for periods of up to two weeks mid-winter (i.e. during peak demand and minimal solar generation) and during which maximum renewable generation is reduced by 90% or more.
+This is a regular weather pattern (every 2 or 3 years) in which a high pressure system stations itself over most of Western Europe for up to two weeks mid-winter.
+These winters, normally a period of peak demand and minimal solar generation, maximum renewable generation reduces by 90% or more.

 Calculating Storage Power